joneldiablo/react-goat/README.md

 - Converted Chart.js components to TypeScript with documentation and tests.
 - Documented Goat utility and application controller with accompanying tests.
 - Added internationalization helpers and a `SelectLanguage` component with default flag options.
+- Synced media components (Icons, Image, SvgImports, Svg, Video and YoutubeVideoComponent) with documentation and tests.

 ## TODO